SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Conclusion

 \section{Conclusion}

 In this paper, we first quantify the copyright breaching threats of SSL pre-trained encoders through the lens of model stealing attacks.
 We empirically show that the SSL pre-trained encoders are highly vulnerable to model stealing attacks.
-This is because the rich information in the features can be leveraged to better capture the behavior of the victim encoder.
-To protect the copyright of SSL pre-trained encoder, we propose \SSLGuard, a robust black-box watermarking algorithm for the SSL pre-trained encoders Concretely, given a secret key, \SSLGuard embeds a watermark into a clean pre-trained encoder and outputs a watermarked version.
+This is because the rich information in the embeddings can be leveraged to better capture the behavior of the victim encoder.
+To protect the copyright of the SSL pre-trained encoder, we propose \SSLGuard, a robust black-box watermarking scheme for the SSL pre-trained encoders.
+Concretely, given a secret vector, \SSLGuard injects a watermark into a clean pre-trained encoder and outputs a watermarked version.
 The shadow training technique is also applied to preserve the watermark under potential model stealing attacks.
-Extensive evaluations show that \SSLGuard is effective in embedding and extracting watermarks and robust against model stealing and other watermark removal attacks such as pruning and finetuning.
+Extensive evaluations show that \SSLGuard is effective in embedding and extracting watermarks and robust against model stealing and different types of watermark removal attacks such as input noising, output perturbing, overwriting, model pruning, and fine-tuning.